 FAL1 Advanced Faller Incident Position Description

-The Advanced Faller (FAL1) may serve as a single resource or as a member of a firefighting crew or module.
-The FAL1 has multiple years of experience and has demonstrated proficiency in performing high complexity saw operations, including tree felling, bucking, brushing, and limbing.
+The Advanced Faller (FAL1) has multiple years of experience in chainsaw operations and has demonstrated proficiency in performing high complexity saw operations, including tree felling, bucking, brushing, and limbing.
+The FAL1 may work independently or supervise/direct other Intermediate (FAL2) and Beginner (FAL3) Fallers during fireline saw operations.
+The FAL1 may serve as a single resource or as a member of a firefighting crew or module.
 A FAL1 serving as a single resource reports to a Felling Boss (FELB), Strike Team/Task Force Leader (TFLD), or other assigned supervisor.
-The FAL1 works in the Operations functional area.
+The FAL1 works in the operations functional area.

 - Gather critical information pertinent to the assignment.